adityavaish/mcp-apps/README.md

 - Support for REST API calls to various services
 - Multiple authentication methods including Bearer token, Basic auth, and Interactive device code auth
 - Comprehensive error handling with retries for transient failures
+- OpenAPI schema discovery and integration

 **Available Tools:**

 - `call_api` - Makes authenticated API calls to a specified endpoint with various authentication options
   - Support for common HTTP methods (GET, POST, PUT, PATCH, DELETE)
   - Handles headers, query parameters, request body, and authentication configurations
+- `fetch_openapi_schema` - Fetches and parses an OpenAPI schema from a URL with auto-discovery capabilities
+- `get_openapi_endpoints` - Lists all available endpoints from an OpenAPI schema with their HTTP methods
+- `get_openapi_operations` - Gets detailed information about operations for a specific endpoint path
+- `get_openapi_operation_details` - Gets comprehensive details about a specific operation by its operationId

 ### Azure DevOps MCP Server

 Connects to Azure DevOps, exposing projects, repositories, and work items as resources.

 **Features:**

 - Connection to Azure DevOps using browser-based authentication
 - Project resources (projects, repositories, work items)
 - Tools for querying and working with work items